 The best practice for managing risks for these devices is to not take your own device with you and instead use a device from the Technology Loaner Program that has been prepared for your travel.
 We describe the Technology Loaner Program in detail below.
 If you do take your own device, you should follow a security protocol to reduce the risks in using your own device.
 We describe these steps immediately below the Technology Loaner Program.

 International travel poses security risks to data stored on computers and mobile devices.
 Taking your laptop or mobile device when you travel significantly increases the possibility of data and identity theft.
-The Technology Loaner Program for International Travel offers loaner laptops, iPads, and smartphones to individuals traveling abroad to lessen the associated security risks while allowing full use of required software applications.
+The International Loaner Program for International Travel offers loaner laptops, and smartphones to individuals traveling abroad to lessen the associated security risks while allowing full use of required software applications.

 Devices are available to faculty and staff for the purpose of conducting University business and program activities during international travel.
 Devices and a limited data plan are provided at no charge.
 Other costs such as data overage charges; international voice; text messaging; and lost, stolen or damaged equipment are the responsibility of the borrower and his or her department.

 Please Note: You must complete a Device Request no later than 10 working days prior to your departure date.
 This is required to ensure that a device and its services can be successfully provisioned prior to your departure.

 Device Requests Must be Made 10 Working Days Prior to Your Departure Date